As tax deadlines approach (April 15th), you might wonder “how does this work on the rogo app?”…great question!

 If you posted your own rentals on the app, you are a “rogo vendor” and as a vendor, you had to create a Stripe profile.
 Stripe is a payment processing partner to ensure safe transactions.
 If you earn via rogo, the funds are in your Stripe account.

-According to the IRS (link below) you only need to report it if you earned a minimum of $5,000 in 2024.
-If you think you did, Stripe will generate a 1099k form.
+Like any peer platform, you must record any income.
+According to the IRS (link below) you need to report it if you earned a minimum of $5,000 in 2024.
+Stripe will generate a 1099k form.
 You can find it in your dash in the documents section or keep an eye out for a mailed copy to the most recent address you have listed on Stripe (more details in link below).
 That said, we always recommend to consult a CPA to get the most accurate information.

 Here’s the thing – rogo is created to help you earn more money for your family and/or existing rental business.
 The tax side is quite easy, whether you use a tax vendor (H&R Block, turbotax, etc) or a personal CPA… it is quick to add this in!
-Something to consider… you can write off new rental items as business expenses…again consult with a tax professional to understand how this works.
+Something to consider… you can write off new rental items as business expenses…again, consult with a tax professional to ensure you are reporting correctly.

 We’re so grateful to have you with us and excited for what’s ahead.
 There’s so much more to come: new features, improvements, and ways to make your experience even better.